 Parts of a Trampoline that Need Cleaning

 A trampoline basically has four parts.
 The first is the frame itself that holds up the entire structure and is fixed in the ground (learn how to protect your grass from a trampoline).
 The second is the springs that give you the bounce and are fixed all around the frame.
 Next is the mat that is attached to the springs and gives you the jumping surface.
 Lastly, come the safety pads.
 Springs will stretch and contract during the jumping, and if any part of your body or clothes gets caught in them they can lead to serious injuries.
 That is why you need safety pads covering the springs so that you do not come into contact with them.
 They also protect the springs from the weather.
+This is especially important for high-performing trampolines, like the Duofit TR-06 trampoline, as their performance is tied to being in top working order.
 In addition, you can install safety nets for the sides, an essential where children are users.
 Some trampolines come without springs, with the frame itself providing the spring action.

 Cleaning a Trampoline